Getting Started with Multi-user Isolation

 You must grant each user the minimal permission scope that allows them to connect to the Kubernetes cluster.

-For example, for Google Cloud Platform (GCP) users, you should grant the
+For example, for Google Cloud users, you should grant the

 following Cloud Identity and Access Management (IAM) roles.
 In the following